Monte Carlo Diagonalization for Hubbard Model: Discussion and conclusion

 From the graph point of view, if the graph of $\tilde{\mathcal{F}}$ is separated into two or more parts, it means that the associated Hamiltonian matrix $\mathbf{\tilde H}$ is composed of two or more blocks.
 The ground state will be in only one of the blocks, meaning that all the other blocks contain states that do not contribute to the ground state.
 On the other hand, a more connected graph results in a lower ground state energy.
 This is why a search algorithm \textit{à la} breadth-first search will result in a lower $\Omega$.
 Note that some high-$n_U$ states are less ``important'' in the sense that their $|c_n|^2$ is much lower, but keeping them is still important to find the ground state, because they are responsible for connecting different states.
 As an extreme example, the two AFM states ($n_U=0$) are always the ``most important'' in the half-filled sector, but they are extremely far from each other.
-In fact, they are disconnected from any other $n_U=0$ states and require hopping to a $n_U=1$ state before reaching any other part of the graph.
+In fact, they are disconnected from any other $n_U=0$ states and require hopping to an $n_U=1$ state before reaching any other part of the graph.
 Usually, for smaller systems, the $n_U=0$ level fills quickly, ensuring that both antiferromagnetic states are present and connected.
-However, for the 24- to 32-site clusters in 1D, seeding the search with only one of the AFM states will not guarantee reaching the second AFM state.
+However, for the 24-site clusters in 1D, seeding the search with only one of the AFM states does not guarantee reaching the second AFM state.
 If, on the other hand, we seed the search with both AFM states, this will result at first in two disconnected graphs that will eventually connect to each other.
-However, the ground state energy is worse, and the symmetry of the spectral weight and the finite-size effect are lost.
+However, the ground state energy is worse, and the symmetry of the DOS and the finite-size effect are lost.
 This is due to the lower connectivity of the resulting graph.
+This graph connectivity is further explained in Appendix~\ref{app:graph} with a 4-site cluster.

 It would be interesting to study the connectivity of the resulting graph of different clusters and geometries in future work, to better understand the most probable states.
-It would also be interesting to explore different basis and to study the impact of symmetries in future work.
+It would also be interesting to explore different bases and to study the impact of symmetries.
+Indeed, more symmetries result in smaller sectors and $\mathcal{F}^\pm$ contain states excited from sectors that cannot result from Eq.~\eqref{eq:excited_subspace}.
+It will be necessary to apply $\hat H$ to the most important states of $\tilde{\mathcal{F}}^\pm$ in order to obtain better results.
+A detailed treatment is left for future work.